cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 parties have been provisioned with both the PSK value `psk` and another byte string `psk_id` that is used to identify which PSK should be used.

-The primary difference from the base case is that the PSK and PSK ID values are used as `ikm` inputs to the KDF (instead of using the empty string)
+The primary difference from the base case is that the `psk` and `psk_id` values are used as `ikm` inputs to the KDF (instead of using the empty string).

 The PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
 See {{security-psk}} for a more detailed